 To minimise potential vehicle strike risk of animals such as the Eastern grey kangaroo, Griffith University has recommended that appropriate exclusion fencing and escape ramps be included in the design of the Coomera Connector near Coombabah Creek.

-Griffith University's early recommendations will be backed up by additional field work later in 2020 to align with the peak koala dispersal period.
+Griffith University's early recommendations are currently being backed up by additional field work to align with the peak koala dispersal period.

 The Coomera Connector (formerly known as the Intra Regional Transport Corridor) will be a key link in an expanded road transport network between Loganholme and the Gold Coast where residential and business communities are growing rapidly.